-Information about the armed forces community hasn’t previously been collected in the census except in relation to the occupation of those currently serving.
+Information about the armed forces community has not previously been collected in the census, except in relation to the occupation of those currently serving.
 Following feedback from the 2021 Census topic consultation, we committed to investigating the feasibility of linking administrative sources on those who have left the armed forces to data from the 2011 Census, to produce the outputs required by users.

-Further question development work is being carried out before our recommendations inform a government White Paper in 2018.
+Further question development work is being carried out to finalise a question before our recommendations inform a government White Paper in 2018.

 Latest news and reports

 There are no recent news items or reports.

 This note provides an update on our research on the armed forces community topic for the 2021 Census.